La Rinconada, Peru: Crime

 The town has been an epicenter of many mining conflicts and murders.
-For this reason, it has sometimes been referred to as in Spanish, as "ciudad sin ley del Perú", which means "lawless city of Peru".
-The article states that "many women, including minors, are victims of sexual exploitation in the region."
+For this reason, it has sometimes been referred to in Spanish as "ciudad sin ley del Perú", meaning "lawless city of Peru".
+An article states that "many women, including minors, are victims of sexual exploitation in the region."
 Another article states that "in this region, gunshots [...] have become a constant occurrence.
 Although gold reigns here, it is an area plagued by poverty, crime, alcoholism and prostitution.
 The mortality rate is at alarming levels and life expectancy is low."
 Reuters reported that in 2019 in La Rinconada, "authorities reported they rescued at least 68 victims of human trafficking from slum nightclubs in the area.
 In April 2019, seven miners were found in a tunnel beneath the mountain with bullets in their heads."
 The Peruvian police estimates indicate that there are between 100 and 300 bars that operate as illegal brothels and that around 4,500 Peruvian, Bolivian and Colombian women arrived in La Rinconada under various forms of deception.

-In 2024, in response to the high crime rate, the Government of Peru, in coordination with the Trujillo Citizen Security Department, started taking action to adopt preventive measures and operations in an attempt to eradicate robberies and assaults, and improve pedestrian and resident safety.
-Their measures include adding 18 new surveillance cameras, 15 security booths with permanently stationed personnel, and the opening of a surveillance center to monitor the cameras in the city.